 For God’s will was for us to be made holy by the sacrifice of the body of Jesus Christ, once for all time.
 11 Under the old covenant, the priest stands and ministers before the altar day after day, offering the same sacrifices again and again, which can never take away sins.
 12 But our High Priest offered himself to God as a single sacrifice for sins, good for all time.
 Then he sat down in the place of honor at God’s right hand.
 13 There he waits until his enemies are humbled and made a footstool under his feet.
 14 For by that one offering he forever made perfect those who are being made holy.
 Hebrews 10:10-14 (NLT)

 We do not need a new sacrifice for our new sins.
-The one death on the cross solved the sin problem forever.
+Christ’s one death on the cross solved the sin problem forever.
 God saw all our sins before we ever committed one of them.
 Nothing we do surprises God.
 Nothing is outside the scope of Christ’s once for all time sacrifice.

 Verse 14 distinguishes between justification and sanctification or transformation.
 Our faith in the finished work of Christ permanently justified us, but we are being transformed on a daily basis by the ongoing work of the Holy Spirit.
 In other words, those of us who have been declared not guilty and right with God still have areas that need to be changed.
 Our thought life and behavior are not perfect yet, even though we have been declared perfect before God.
 This is part of the reason why justification is misunderstood and rejected.